How to Submit Your Website to Search Engines (2026)

 If traditional sitemap submission is like sending a letter, IndexNow is like sending a text message.
 And for some reason, most “how to submit your website” articles don’t mention it at all.

 IndexNow is an open-source protocol that lets your website instantly notify participating search engines the moment you publish, update, or delete a page.
-You send one ping, and every engine in the network gets the signal within seconds.
+You send one ping.
+Every engine in the network gets the signal within seconds.

-Search engines that support IndexNow include Bing, Yandex, Naver (South Korea’s dominant engine), Seznam.cz, and Yep.
+Search engines that support IndexNow: Bing, Yandex, Naver (South Korea’s dominant engine), Seznam.cz, and Yep.
+DuckDuckGo benefits indirectly since it uses Bing’s index.

 The big caveat: Google does not support IndexNow.
 Google tested it back in 2021 and never adopted it.
 For Google, you’re still relying on sitemaps, the URL Inspection tool, and patience.

-But here’s why you should still set it up: for every non-Google search engine, IndexNow turns what used to be a multi-day discovery process into something nearly instant.
-If you’ve ever launched a product page on Friday and waited until Tuesday for Bing to find it, this fixes that.
+But here’s why you should still set it up anyway.
+For every non-Google search engine, IndexNow turns what used to be a multi-day discovery process into something nearly instant.
+If you’ve ever launched a product page and waited until the following Tuesday for Bing to find it, this fixes that.

-2. Host the key file at your domain root: yourdomain.com/your-api-key.txt.
+- Host the key file at your domain root:

-3. Ping the IndexNow endpoint whenever content changes.
-You can submit up to 10,000 URLs in a single HTTP request.
+yourdomain.com/your-api-key.txt. - Ping the IndexNow endpoint whenever content changes.
+You can submit up to 10,000 URLs in a single HTTP POST request.

-If you’re on WordPress, plugins like Yoast SEO, Rank Math, and others have IndexNow built in or available as an add-on.
+If you’re on WordPress, plugins like Yoast SEO Premium, Rank Math, SEOPress, and the official Microsoft IndexNow plugin all have IndexNow built in.
+On Shopify, Wix, and Cloudflare, IndexNow integrations are native.
 You enable it once and forget about it.
-On Shopify, Wix, and Cloudflare, IndexNow integrations are already native.

 The Third Layer: Submitting to AI Search Engines